-BEAM-201 is a development candidate comprised of T cells derived from healthy donors that are simultaneously edited at TRAC, CD7, CD52 and PDCD1 and then transduced with a lentivirus encoding for an anti-CD7 CAR that is designed to create allogenic CD7 targeting CAR-T cells, resistant to both fratricide and immunosuppression.
+BEAM-201 is a development candidate comprised of T cells derived from healthy donors that are simultaneously edited at TRAC, CD7, CD52 and PDCD1 and then transduced with a lentivirus encoding for an anti-CD7 CAR that is designed to create allogeneic CD7 targeting CAR-T cells, resistant to both fratricide and immunosuppression.
 To our knowledge, BEAM-201 is the first investigational cell therapy featuring four simultaneous edits.
-We have initiated IND-enabling studies for BEAM-201 and expect to submit an IND to the FDA for the treatment of relapsed, refractory T-ALL/T-LL and potentially other CD7+ malignancies during the second half of 2022.
+At the end of June 2022, we submitted an IND to the FDA for BEAM-201 for the treatment of relapsed, refractory T-ALL/T-LL and potentially other CD7+ malignancies.
+On July 29, 2022, we were informed via e-mail communication from the FDA that the BEAM-201 IND was placed on clinical hold.
+The FDA indicated they will provide an official clinical hold letter to us within 30 days.
+We plan to provide additional updates pending discussion with the FDA.